-Dynamics 365 for Operations will be available to purchase on-premise starting in June 2017 and a preview will begin in April.
-The special caveat to remaining on premise is as follows: The on-premise data will not benefit from Microsoft’s intelligence capabilities of embedded analytics, machine learning, or other capabilities available to cloud subscribers.
+Dynamics 365 for Operations will be available to purchase on-premises starting in June 2017 and a preview will begin in April.
+The special caveat to remaining on premises is as follows: The on-premises data will not benefit from Microsoft’s intelligence capabilities of embedded analytics, machine learning, or other capabilities available to cloud subscribers.
 More Dynamics 365 questions and answers to come on this topic.

 Why are there Dynamics 365 PSA and Dynamics 365 Operations PSA solutions.

 We get this question often and have written a blog post just on this topic.
 Check it out here “When is Dynamics 365 for Project Service Automation (PSA) the right fit?”